pivotal/docs-tap/cli-plugins/apps/command-reference/tanzu-apps-workload-apply.md

-# Tanzu apps workload update
+# Tanzu apps workload apply

-This topic helps you update the configuration of an existing workload.
+This topic helps you apply configurations to a new or existing workload.

 ### <a id="synopsis"></a> Synopsis

-Update the configuration of an existing workload.
+Apply configurations to a new or existing workload.
+If the resource does not exist, it will be created.

 Workload configuration options include: